bekk/bekk-christmas/post/react/🎶on-the-third-day-of-christmas-a-developer-sent-to-me-3-react-security-tips.md

 <iframe src="javascript:alert("Bad_🎅_was_here!")" />
 ```

 It is not just a React problem, but it is important to mention to show that React can’t handle every scenario end every threat.
 It is neither just an `iframe`-tag problem.
-The same problem occurs in `src`-attributes e.g on images and the `href`-attribute on an a-tag.
+The same problem occurs in `src`-attributes and the `href`-attribute of tags in general.
 Trying to fix this by banning the word javascript and remove it will not suffice.
 The same can be done by using `data:` like this:

 ```jsx
 <iframe src="data:text/html,<script>alert("Bad_🎅_was_here!")</script>"/>
 ```

 If you need to let the users add the urls try adding as much as it yourself.
 For instance if they are adding a link to their favourite bekk.christmas article, let them only ad the calendar, year and day instead of the whole url.
-If this does not suffice check that the URL starts with what you except e.g http or https.
+If this does not satisfy requirements check that the URL starts with what you except e.g http or https.

 ## \#3 Keep your framework updated!